 It’s official!
 All of my royalties from the first 1000 books will be donated to Eco-Justice.
 Find out more about this amazing organization.

-I am very excited to announce that Code Blue is available for pre-order now on amazon as an e-book or a paperback.
+I am very excited to announce that Code Blue is available now on amazon as an e-book or a paperback.

 My publisher is very cool.
 Moon Willow Press is all about helping to sustain forests while celebrating the written word.
 All publications, fiction and non-fiction, have an environmental angle.
 If you have a chance you should definitely check them out.